 These audited financial statements include only the activities of the Proposition A Parcel Tax Fund (Election of 2012).
-This fund was established to account for the receipt of proceeds of the Proposition A Parcel Tax approved by the voters within the District boundaries in November 2012.
+This fund was established to account for the receipt of proceeds of the Proposition A Parcel Tax approved by the voters within the District boundaries in November 2012 and extended for an additional 15 years in November 2016.
 These financial statements are not intended to present fairly the financial position and the changes in financial position of the District in compliance with accounting principles generally accepted in the United States of America.